André Vilas Boas: Club career

 Born in Vila do Conde, Vilas Boas spent his entire youth career with hometown club Rio Ave FC.
 He made his professional debut on 10 March 2002, playing the first 49 minutes of a 1–0 home loss against C.D.
 Nacional in the second division.

 On 29 July 2003, Vilas Boas joined FC Porto, being assigned to their reserves.
 He joined on a season-long loan with the option of a three-year permanent move at the end, and his one first-team appearance came on 11 January 2004 in a 2–0 Primeira Liga away victory over F.C.
 Paços de Ferreira, as a last-minute substitute for Maniche.

 Vilas Boas returned to Rio Ave in 2005, with the side now in the top division.
 On 20 May 2010, he left on a free transfer to C.S.
 Marítimo, signing a two-year deal.
-He arrived injured, and his input was limited to their second team before he was loaned to Portimonense S.C. of the same league on 14 January 2011, for the rest of the campaign.
+He arrived injured, and his input was limited to the second team before he was loaned to Portimonense S.C. of the same league on 14 January 2011, for the rest of the campaign.

 On 31 August 2011, Vilas Boas secured a deadline-day switch to his hometown club.
 He was part of the side in 2013–14 that lost the Taça de Portugal and Taça da Liga finals to S.L.
 Benfica, though he only played in the former and for two minutes.
 In the third round of that competition, away to C.F.
 Esperança de Lagos, he scored in a 3–0 win.

-Vilas Boas scored his only top-tier goal on 29 August 2015, a last-minute equaliser in a 2–2 draw at Vitória FC.
+Vilas Boas scored his only top-tier goal on 29 August 2015, a last-minute equaliser in a 2–2 draw at Vitória de Setúbal.
 The following 21 June, he was awarded a one-year contract extension.

 After retiring in June 2017 at the age of 34, Vilas Boas spent a year scouting for Rio Ave before becoming their sporting director.
 He resigned four years later following their relegation, and took up the same post at F.C.
 Famalicão in June 2021.